tuosuniversity/Vellum/Output/EN/3_The Dynamics of Emotion/27_Ten_Psychodynamic_Dimensions_and_Their_Interplay.md

 ### Article 3: High-Level Overview of Framework Structure

-**SEO-Optimized Title:** Decoding Your Inner World: A High-Level Look at the Quantum Mindfulness Framework
+ Decoding Your Inner World: A High-Level Look at the Quantum Mindfulness Framework

 **Article Body:**